AbhinandanSingh11/AbhinandanSingh11/README.md

 - 🌱 I’m currently learning Android application Development in Java
 - 👯 I’m looking to collaborate on projects based on Android and Java
 - 💬 Ask me about Android
-- 📫 How to reach me: https://www.linkedin.com/in/abhinandan-singh-605581128/
+- 📫 How to reach me: https://www.linkedin.com/in/abhinandan-singh-cse/
-- 😄 Pronouns: Android application Developer, Public Speaker, UI/UX, Firebase.....
 - ⚡ Fun fact: Elon and RDJ fan